 Financial services sector

-• Focuses on management to prevent fraud, cyber attacks, and system failures
+- Focuses on operational risk management to prevent fraud, cyber attacks, and system failures

 Healthcare industry